intel/fpga-runtime-for-opencl/README.md

 1. Download, build, and install the
     [OpenCL ICD Loader](https://github.com/KhronosGroup/OpenCL-ICD-Loader).

-2. Create the `/etc/OpenCL/vendors/Altera.icd` file with the full path to the `libalteracl.so` library in the runtime installation directory.
+2. Create the `/etc/OpenCL/vendors/Altera.icd` file with either the filename `libalteracl.so` if `LD_LIBRARY_PATH` contains the full path of the runtime installation directory; otherwise, the full path of `libalteracl.so` itself.

 3. Compile your OpenCL host program with the OpenCL header files included from the runtime installation directory.